Shopify/graphql-design-tutorial/TUTORIAL.md

 unsuccessful mutation would return one or more `UserError` objects, and `null` for the collection.

+*<a href="#user-content-use-usererrors"
-*Rule #23: Mutations should provide user/business-level errors via a `userErrors` field on the mutation payload.
+id="user-content-use-usererrors">Rule:</a> Mutations should provide user/business-level errors via a `userErrors` field on the mutation payload.
 The top-level query errors entry is reserved for client and server-level errors.*

 In many implementations, much of this structure is provided automatically, and all you will have to define is the `collection` return field.